Lucy A. Delaney: Early life

 Lucy Ann Berry was born into slavery in St. Louis, Missouri around 1828 and 1830.
 Her mother, Polly Berry was born a slave in Kentucky around 1803 or 1805.
 In October 1817, when Polly was about fourteen, she was taken to Edwardsville, Illinois.
-After 90 days in the free state, slaveholders were required to register their slaves as indentured servants, which legally made them free.
+After 90 days in Illinois, slaveholders were required to register their slaves as indentured servants, which legally made them free.
 However, months later, in April 1818, Polly was transported to Little Dixie of central Missouri, where she was sold.
-She was taken up the Missouri River and lived there, within the slave state of Missouri, from 1818 to around 1823.
+She was taken up the Missouri River and lived there from 1818 to around 1823.
 She was then sold to Major Taylor Berry and his wife, Frances (Fannie) of Howard County, Missouri.